daniel-araujo/vue-raii/README.md

 }
 ```

-This project comes with a bunch of examples.
-Run `npm run examples` to see them.
+Run `npm run examples` to see complete examples in action.

 ## Install